jwalton3141/time-management/README.md

 ## About

-This code is used to produce the report: https://jr-jack.jmpr.io/timesheet/ (readable only by Jumping Rivers employees).
+This repo contains code to assist in time-management related tasks carried-out as part of my role at [Jumping Rivers Ltd](https://www.jumpingrivers.com/about/).

-The intention of this report is _not_ to provide a breakdown of how much time Jack spent working on which tasks and with which clients.
-Rather, the intention is to answer the higher level question of "how much time has Jack spent at work?".
+`time-sheet/report.Rmd` uses daily "clocked on" and "clocked off" events from my google calendar to assess my working patterns.
+This report is deployed to https://jr-jack.jmpr.io/timesheet/ and is updated hourly.

-The data used to form this report comes from daily "clocked on" and "clocked off" tasks manually added to Jack's google calendar.
+`time-planner/report.Rmd` uses events from my google calendar to summarise my upcoming and scheduled / allotted client and project time.